-- 1. All General Rules and Animal Department Rules apply. - 2.
-ATTENTION ALL 4-H'ers: All 4-H'ers planning to exhibit in this department, must complete the Quality Assurance and Ethics certification once during their 4-H career in order to be eligible to show either a carcass animal or a poster.
+- 1. All General Rules and Animal Department Rules apply. - ATTENTION ALL 4-H'ers: All 4-H'ers planning to exhibit in this department, must complete the Quality Assurance and Ethics certification once during their 4-H career in order to be eligible to show either a carcass animal or a poster.
 Certification must be completed by May 1st. - 3.
 This show is open to all Carroll County 4-H Club members with purebred, crossbred, or grade sheep projects.
 Only wethers may be shown.
 To qualify, animals must meet the same requirements as outlined for the regular 4-H show, plus all of the rules that follow. - 4.
 Health certificates are not needed for carcass entries. - 5.
 Each exhibitor may enter one (1) animal in each quality meats class. - 6.
 Weight of animals:

-Wethers......45 pounds minimum hot carcass weight Animals not meeting above guidelines will not be eligible for champion or reserve.
+Wethers 45 pounds minimum hot carcass weight

+Animals not meeting above guidelines will not be eligible for champion or reserve.

 - 7. Official weight will be pay weight for carcasses sold at theauction. - 8.
 All animals will be taken to Johnson's Processing in Chadwick for weighing, slaughtering, and cooling. - 9.
-Sheep taken to Johnson's Processing are the responsibility of the owner.
-Champion and reserve beef, and sheep carcasses can be sold at the 4-H Livestock Auction on Monday, August 2, 2021 in the Swine Show Ring.
-All other carcasses should be sold privately or put in one's own freezer. - 10.
+Sheep taken to Johnson's Processing are the responsibility of the owner. - 10.
 The animals will be judged on the rail and cut-out data collected on judging day. - 11.
 The public is invited to attend the judging. - 12.
-Wethers will be judged on a maximum yield grade of 3.99; have at least 0.10 inch of fat cover at the rib eye (2.6 minimum REA); have a quality grade of low choice or better (C-), a minimum leg score of 13, and meet minimum rib eye area requirements based on hot carcass weight. - 13.
+Wethers will be judged on a maximum yield grade of 3.99; have at least 0.10 inch of fat cover at the rib eye (2.6 minimum REA); have a quality grade of low choice or better (C--), a minimum leg score of 13, and meet minimum rib eye area requirements based on hot carcass weight. - 13.
 Animals entered in these classes that do not make the weight range can be shown in the market class at the 4- H Fair. - 14.
 All animals must be completely castrated and healed wethers.
 Judge will make final decisions.
-OWNERSHIP DEADLINE Quality meats animals must be owned by the 4-H member by May 1, 2021 for sheep. - 15.
+OWNERSHIP DEADLINE Quality meats animals must be owned by the 4-H member by May 1, 2022 for sheep. - 15.
 All sheep wethers must be sheared before the show.